jossean-rivera/flutter_explicit_animations/README.md

 }
 ```

+### Use AnimationController

-To start implement an animation that will increase the size of the logo smoothly, then use an AnimationController that by default will animate from 0.0 to 1.0 and update the size of the logo every time the animation listener gets called.
+To start implementing an animation that will increase the size of the logo smoothly, then use an `AnimationController` that by default will animate from 0.0 to 1.0 and update the size of the logo every time the animation listener gets called.

 ```dart
 class _LogoAppState extends State<LogoApp> with SingleTickerProviderStateMixin {